Info-443-Spring-2023/project-2-Vue/README.md

 Examine the system's susceptibility to risks like cross-site scripting (XSS) or SQL injection attacks.
 Review the encryption and authentication techniques employed to guarantee a safe client-server connection.

+#### Third activity: Performance assessment
+Examine the client-server network connectivity, including any user of RESTful APIs or WebSocket connections.
+To find opportunities for performance improvement, measure response times and network latency.
+To ensure that client requests are handled efficiently, check the server's resource use.

+Through analyzing, We can discover more regarding how the architecture of the vue-router system supports scalability, safety, and performance in a client-server context by putting these tasks into practice and taking into account the pertinent issues.
+It is essential to remember that these actions should be customized to the system under analysis's unique implementation needs and specifications.

 ## Identify Styles & Patterns Used
 #### High-level architectural style: